CookieJ4R/CoinCollector/README.md

 # CoinCollector
-A small program to manage a collection of euro coins written in electron.
+A small program to manage a collection of euro coins written with the electron framework.

 It also contains a simple web-scrapper feature on button press, that will look for new special coinages and add a year if the next year is not already in the database.